IRS Form 8606 Instructions

 part ii: conversions from traditional, sep, or simple iras to Roth IRAs

-Line 18: Taxable amount
+Line 18: Taxable Amount

-Subtract Line 17 from Line 16.
 If this number is zero or less, do not include on Form 1040, Line 4b (taxable IRA distributions).
 You will include this number on Form 1040, Line 4a (IRA distributions).

-Part III: Roth IRA distributions
+Part III: Roth IRA Distributions

-Line 19: Nonqualified Roth IRA distributions
+Line 19: Nonqualified Roth IRA Distributions

 • Outstanding rollovers